RyanVuscan/unity-game/README.md

 - Level geometry includes obstacles with collision detection for cover mechanics
 - Layer-based collision (Player, Enemy, Projectile, Obstacle) configured in physics settings

-## FSM Scope
+## FSM Scope (Updated for Assignment 2)
-- Finite State Machines implemented for enemies and boss
+- Finite State Machines will be implemented for enemies and a boss.
+Currently implemented a basic FSM for non boss enemies known as ElementalEnemy

-- Basic FSM: Patrol → Chase → Attack → Reset
-- Elemental FSM: Idle → Detect Element → Select Attack → Cooldown
-- Transitions handled via Unity Events
+## States
+- IdleState:
+    - Enemy waits passively.
+    - Checks distance to the player.
+    - **Transition:** to **ChaseState** when the player enters `detectionRange`.

+- ChaseState
+    - Enemy moves towards the player.
+    - Rotates to face the player.
+    - **Transition:**
+        - to **AttackState** when player is within `attackRange`.
+        - (Optional) to **IdleState** if the player moves too far away.

+- AttackState
+    - Fires projectiles every set amount of seconds.
+    - Continues to track and face player
+    - **Transition:** to **ChaseState** when the player leaves `attackRange`.

 ## Environment
 - Pixel-art style